n15g/sd-meebs/README.md

 rate, etc.
 * `./reg` - Regularization images.
 There's a lot, but these hopefully don't need to change much.
-* `./site` - Documentation and supporting files for the README.
 * `./*.json` - Config files that hold the training parameters.

 ## Versions